-The Youth Development and Programing Coordinator is responsible for the organization, management, administration and supervision of all aspects of the HUB Recreation Center’s Child Watch and Camp programing as well as to provide safe, nurturing and enriching environment for youth members and program participants.
+The Youth Development and Programming Coordinator is responsible for the organization, management, administration and supervision of all aspects of the HUB Recreation Center’s Child Watch and Camp programing as well as to provide safe, nurturing and enriching environment for youth members and program participants.
 Responsibilities include, but are not limited to the following: recruiting, hiring, training, scheduling, troubleshooting, evaluating and completing payroll for department staff; updating staff training materials, operating manuals; Summer and Holiday camp program development, adjusting and enforcing policies and procedures; budget.
-He/she must meet and greet parents, assist in registrations, see that parents receive and understand the policies of the Youth Department and programing, build positive relationships with members and youth, implement age-appropriate activities and follow policies and guidelines.
+He/she must meet and greet parents, assist in registrations, see that parents receive and understand the policies of the Youth Department and Programming Coordinator, build positive relationships with members and youth, implement age-appropriate activities and follow policies and guidelines.

 ESSENTIAL JOB FUNCTIONS: